awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

 # Configure AWS IoT Greengrass on AWS IoT<a name="gg-config"></a>

-1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) on your computer and open the AWS IoT Core console\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) on your computer and open the AWS IoT console\.
 If this is your first time opening this console, choose **Get started**\.

 1. Choose **Greengrass**\.
 **Note**